Boost in Zimbabwe

 Recognising community health workers’ often very limited training, the Ministry of Health and Child Care is keen to support COAs continued learning and development, and recognises the value of digital information.

-Boost in Zimbabwe is aiming to:
+Boost in Zimbabwe aims to:

-The project will roll out Boost to 650 COAs (Community Outreach Agents) and reach 250,000 young people.
 The long-term aim is that Boost will be scaled up across Zimbabwe, with the support of the Ministry of Health and Child Care.